realm-project/dcm/README.md

 The Device Control Module is an event handling system designed to facilitate interaction with physical devices.
 Some of it's features include:

- * Hub-and-spoke event bus for loose coupling
+ * Distributed event bus for loose coupling
  * High-level API for issuing commands to devices
  * Low-level API for getting/setting device values
  * Support for event systems spanning many machines with message queuing